Sony RX100 V versus Sony A6500

 With 24MP, the A6500 offers a higher resolution than the RX100 V (20MP), but the A6500 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 2.41μm for the RX100 V) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the A6500 offers substantially better image quality than the RX100 V (overall score 15 points higher).
 The advantage is based on 1.7 bits higher color depth, 1.3 EV in additional dynamic range, and 1.3 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Sony RX100 V (⇒ rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.4||586||70|

 |Canon G9 X Mark II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65|